gaojon/u50_xdma/README.md

 * Perform a cold reboot on the host machine to complete the card update

-# Driver and testing on host
+# Compile Driver and run tests on host

 Here is the details of how to compile and run the test with XDMA drivers